 Entering “1” in the ip_forward file will tell the system to enable the rules defined in the IPtables and start forwarding traffic(if any).
-0 stand for disable.
-Although rules will remain defined until next reboot.
+0 stand for disabling.
+Although rules will remain defined until the next reboot.

 We will put it 0 for this attack, as we are not providing internet access before we get the WPA password.

-Our Evil Twin attack is now ready and rules has been enabled, now we will start the dhcp server to allow fake AP to allocate IP address to the clients.
+We will now start the dhcp server to allow fake AP to allocate an IP address to the clients.

 Start dhcpd Listener

 Here -C stands for Configuration file and -d stands for daemon mode

 as soon as victim connects you should see similar output for dnsmasq Terminal window